CurveDocs/curve-docs/docs/crvUSD/pegkeepers/regulator.md

 The regulator contract supervises prices and other parameters telling whether the PegKeeper are allowed to provide or withdraw crvUSD.

-Technically speaking, allowance is always granted but if certain checks do not pass, the Regulator will allow an amount of 0, which in return can be seen an not allowing anything to deposit or withdraw.
+Technically speaking, allowance is always granted but if certain checks do not pass, the Regulator will allow an amount of 0, which in return can be seen as not allowing anything to deposit or withdraw.

 ---